davemaier/reactivekafkaclient/README.md

 ## How to run?

-Clone this repository and run `npm install`.
+Clone this repository and run `npm install` in ws-client folder.
 Make sure you have angular cli installed.
 Run `ng serve`